julie-mac/RegExperience/Develop/gist-template.md

 Code snippet: `^#?`

 Whether the first character in a string is a hashtag of not, it could potentially be a match, given it satisfies other criteria in the expression.
-This is considered a greedy quantifier as it allows the optional item to be included, if possible.

 ##### Examples of The `?` Quantifier